pragyanatvade/nerdsden-backup/content/posts/2019-01-01_how-to-design-software-that-you-can-be-proud-of/index.md

 ---
 title: How To Design Software That You Can Be Proud Of?
-tags: Software Development,Software Design,Good Practices
+tags: Software Development,Software Design,Best Practices
 cover: cover.png
 author: Pragyan Tripathi
 metaDescription: Ever wondered why software development is so difficult?
 Why salaries for people who work in software design, and architecture are so high?
 Click Now To Know Why!